arbor-sim/arbor/doc/tutorial/single_cell_gui.rst

 ---------------------

-You can play with the simulation you just made, but beforehand it might help the current state (except probes).
+You can play with the simulation you just made, but beforehand it might help to save the current state (except probes).
 To do that choose 'File' > 'Cable' > 'Save'.

 .. |image0| image:: gui/gui-startup.png